buildbot/buildbot/master/docs/manual/cfg-global.rst

 the scheduler and change sources; and then other masters configured with just the builders.

-.. bbcfg:: multiMaster
+.. bb:cfg:: multiMaster
-.. bbcfg:: db_poll_interval
+.. bb:cfg:: db_poll_interval

 To enable multi-master mode in this configuration, you will need to set the ``multiMaster`` option so that buildbot doesn't warn about missing schedulers or